Skip to main content

 How long before I know it won’t recover on its own?
 Give a temperature adjustment or a manual defrost up to 24 hours.
 Past that with no improvement, a part has failed.

 Can I fix it myself?
-Coil cleaning, defrosting, and seal checks, yes.
-Fan motors, start relays, and refrigerant work need tools and, for the sealed system, EPA certification.
+The checks in this article, yes.
+The actual repair, no. Fan motors, start relays, and refrigerant work all need proper tools and, for the sealed system, EPA certification.
+Getting the diagnosis wrong and ordering the wrong part costs more than a service call.

 What will it cost?
 Most Frigidaire cooling repairs run $250 to $500 including the $75 diagnostic, which we credit to the repair.
 A sealed-system leak runs higher and sometimes points to replacement instead.